CrowdStrike/ansible_collection_falcon/roles/falcon_installation/README.md

 Example Playbooks
 ----------------

-This example installs the Falcon Sensor:
+This example installs the latest Falcon Sensor:

 ```yaml
 ---